This post may contain affiliate links. Please read our disclosure policy.

-Low in fat, brimming with berries and topped with granola, it's a great lighter, healthier alternative to regular coffee cake.
+Low in both fat and calories, brimming with berries and topped with granola, this is a great lighter, healthier alternative to regular coffee cake.
+And easy to toss together too.

 Simple and delicious, this not-too-sweet mixed berry whole wheat coffee cake is a great way to satisfy my desire for baked treats without sending me into sugar shock.